-- ▶ Set the Position display MOD function to REF. - Move the spindle to the positive and negative end positions of the X, Y and Z axes. - ▶ Write down the values, including the algebraic sign. - ▶ To select the MOD functions, press the MOD key.
+- Set the Position display MOD function to REF. - Move the spindle to the positive and negative end positions of the X, Y and Z axes. - ▶ Write down the values, including the algebraic sign. - ▶ To select the MOD functions, press the MOD key.

-- ▶ Enter the limits for axis traverse: Press the TRAVERSE RANGE soft key and enter the values that you wrote down as limits in the corresponding axes - ▶ To exit the MOD functions, press the END soft key.
+Enter the limits for axis traverse: Press the TRAVERSE RANGE soft key and enter the values that you wrote down as limits in the corresponding axes

+▶ To exit the MOD functions, press the END soft key.

-The tool radius is not automatically compensated in the axis traverse limit value.
+Active tool radius compensations are not taken into account in the axis traverse limit values.